51) Describe the economic condition of Russia before 1905.

-Ans: The Tsarist autocracy collapsed in 1917 due to social, economic and political reasons.
+Ans: The Tsarist autocracy collapsed in 1917 due to social, economic, and political reasons.
 Social Reasons In the First World War the defeat of the Russian army was shocking and demoralising.
-There were over 7 million casualties, and 3 million refugees by 1917.
+There were over 7 million casualties and 3 million refugees by 1917.
 The rest of the population became hostile to the Tsar.
 Economic Reasons There were labour shortages due to the participation of able-bodied men in the war which led to the shutdown of many small factories.
 Moreover, large quantities of grain were sent to feed the army.
 For the people in cities, bread and flour became expensive and scarce.
 This scarcity led to riots at bread shops.
 People became very dissatisfied with the policies of the Tsar.
 Political Reasons Tsar Nicholas II was an autocratic, inefficient, weak ruler who believed in the Divine Rights of the king.
 The bureaucracy got special rights and privileges, but the general public got none.
-Moreover the Tsar had built a vast empire and imposed Russian language and culture on diverse nationalities.
+Moreover, the Tsar had built a vast empire and imposed the Russian language and culture on diverse nationalities.
 A large section of the Russian empire became hostile to the Tsar and his corrupt bureaucracy.
-All these factors led to discredit of the government and brought about the end of Tsarist autocracy.
+All these factors led to the discredit of the government and brought about the end of Tsarist autocracy.

 71) Make two lists : One with the main events and the effects of the February Revolution and the other with the main events and effects of the October Revolution.
 Write a paragraph on who was involved in each and who were the leaders.